EconometricInstitute/feb22012-programming-website/data/week4/1-abstract-classes.md

 method definition.
 Implementing the abstract methods is the responsibility of subclasses.

 To define an abstract class or an abstract method the keyword `abstract` is used in the class header.
-For example, you would write  `public abstract class MyAbstractClass` as the class headaer.
+For example, you would write  `public abstract class MyAbstractClass` as the class header.
 This then allows you to to use the `abstract` keyword in method headers for which you do not want to provide an implementation.
 For example the method header `public abstract ReturnType nameOfMethod();`, would for subclasses to implement a method called `nameOfMethod` similar to when it would implement and interface.